mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 just assume they succeed.
-For example, if the characters are trying to fi nd an informant in a city you could keep calling for Streetwise or Carouse checks until the characters succeed, but that’s dull.
-It’s just the players rolling dice until they can move on.
-However, if failure carries a consequence – say, a failed check will result in the characters picking up a false rumor – then it’s a good time to call for a skill check.
+For example, if the characters are trying to fi nd an informant in a city you could keep calling for Streetwise or Carouse checks until the characters succeed, but that's dull.
+It's just the players rolling dice until they can move on.
+However, if failure carries a consequence – say, a failed check will result in the characters picking up a false rumor – then it's a good time to call for a skill check.

 Which Characteristic?